facebook/react/docs/_posts/2015-06-12-deprecating-jstransform-and-react-tools.md

 As a result of no longer maintaining JSTransform, we no longer have a need to maintain our Esprima fork ([esprima-fb](https://github.com/facebook/esprima/)).
 The upstream Esprima and other esprima-based forks, like Espree, have been doing an excellent job of supporting new language features recently.
 If you have a need of an esprima-based parser, we encourage you to look into using one of those.

+Alternatively, if you need to parse JSX, take a look at [acorn](https://github.com/marijnh/acorn) parser in combination with [acorn-jsx](https://github.com/RReverser/acorn-jsx) plugin which is used inside of Babel and thus always supports the latest syntax.

 ### JSXTransformer
 JSXTransformer is another tool we built specifically for consuming JSX in the browser.
 It was always intended as a quick way to prototype code before setting up a build process.
 It would look for `<script>` tags with `type="text/jsx"` and then transform and run.
 This ran the same code that react-tools ran on the server.
 Babel ships with [a nearly identical tool](https://babeljs.io/docs/usage/browser/), which has already been integrated into [JS Bin](https://jsbin.com/).